SSKITMan/crypto-daytrading-arena/README.md

     --strategy <strategy> --bootstrap-servers <broker-url>
 ```

-Once agent routers are deployed, market data flows to them agents and trades appear on the dashboard.
+Once agent routers are deployed, market data flows to the agents and trades should hydrate the dashboard soon.

 <br>

 ### 5. (Optional) Start the response viewer

-A live dashboard that shows all agent activity — tool calls, text responses, and tool results — as they happen.
+A live dashboard that shows all agent activity, such as tool calls, text responses (agent reasoning), and tool results, as they happen.

 ```bash
 uv run python response_viewer.py --bootstrap-servers <broker-url>